yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 ### Unit Tests

-In our spec file, add the following key:
+In your spec file, add the following key:

 ```yml
 Tests: